oss-review-toolkit/ort/README.md

 Depending on how ORT was installed, it can be run in the following ways:

-- If the binary was downloaded from JitPack, use

-      java -jar ort.jar --help

 - If the Docker image was built, use

       docker run ort --help